 Prior to installation of Squid Proxy, you will need a

-- KVM VPS server with Ubuntu 16.04 or newer operating system installed (minimal install is sufficient)
+- KVM VPS server with Ubuntu 16.04 or newer operating system installed (Order one from $7 here)

 - 1 or more public IPv4 address